Shreyas-Mohan/learn-git/readme.md

-# learn about git and github from HITESH CHOUDHARY
+# learn about git and github ON FREECODECAMP FROM HITESH CHOUDHARY